DavidRdgz/unitree/README.md

 This package include a D3 graphic capability known as a _force-graph_.
 For instance a sample decision tree produced from this package on the iris data set looks like this,

 ![alt text](images/irisTree.gif)

+# Desired Features
+Currently this package does not support, but we hope to implement in the future.

+1. Pruning Methods